magnushm/magnushm.github.io/content/work.md

 ---

 Hi.
 My name is Magnus Holen Thurn, I'm an artist living in Oslo, Norway.

-I'm removing all documentation of earlier work, as well as my CV, from the internet.
+I'm removing most documentation of earlier work, as well as my CV, from the internet.

-I've also removed all social media accounts and other distractions.
+I've also removed social media accounts and other distractions.
 If you want to have a chat, feel free to e-mail me or send me a text. :)

 For now: